Nahshon Dion

-Nahshon Dion Anderson (born April 1, 1978; previously Nahshon Ratcliff) is an American writer, filmmaker, director, producer, artist, and arts advocate.
+Nahshon Dion Anderson (born April 1, 1978; previously Nahshon Ratcliff) is an American writer, filmmaker, director, producer, artist, publisher, arts advocate and a community organizer.
 Her work delves into themes of identity, discrimination, and violence, particularly focusing on marginalized communities.
 She is recognized for her contributions to creative nonfiction and community activism.

 Early life

 Dion was born on April 1, 1978, in Altadena, California.
 She is an African American Louisiana Creole.
 Her father died at a young age.
 She was raised by her mother with her siblings.
 They were part of a Jehovah's Witness community that included her family friend and neighbor, Rodney King.
 In junior high school, Dion participated in the drama club and was cast in a television commercial for Chuck E. Cheese.

 In 1996, she met Tupac Shakur at her senior prom who referred her to his business partner Tracy Robinson at Look Hear Sound & Vision Productions.
 She interned with them following graduation.
 While in school, she came out as a gay man.
 She graduated from John Muir High School.
 Dion attended California State University, Los Angeles for two semesters.